techmahedy/zunoo/README.md

 ## Define Route

-To define route, navigate to this file and update
+To define the route, navigate to this file and update

 ### `routes/web.php`